Algolisted-Org/AlgoListed/README.md

 If you encounter a bug, or have a request for a new feature, please open a [New Issue](https://github.com/Nayaker/Algorithmist/issues).

 ## Want to Contribute?
 This project is looking for new contributors.
-If you are interested in contributing,then follow this =>FRONTEND
+If you are interested in contributing, then follow this

+1. Your PR Title should be "Aisa Gand Faad Issue resolve kiya hai jii !!!"

-To run the front end of the project follow these steps.
+2. =>FRONTEND To run the front end of the project follow these steps. write ****

 Go to the client folder in the terminal  cd client
 Now to install the required dependencies use npm i --force.